lucasklaassen/integer-test/api/README.md

 - `npm run secrets:encrypt 'password goes here'`

-Repeat for each stage (local, test, production).
 The password has been sent to you via email.

 ## Linting